metaleap/gerbil-lsp/lsp/notes.md

 **Scope:**
 - any def/decl in the current file
-- any made available via `import`s
+- any already available via the file's existing `import`s
-- bonus stretch: any from any not-yet-imported `std/*` (or listed project dependency — if there's a package-management thing yet) with an additional "import edit" to apply in-editor to the source (a text-edit being an insert-text,insert-position pair)
+- bonus stretch: any from any not-yet-imported `std/*` with an additional "import edit" to apply in-editor to the source (a text-edit being an insert-text,insert-position pair)
-- on top of the usual defs/decls, might want to include any `'quoted-ident` already occurring somewhere in the source file (since one is often slinging them around repeatedly), of course still only if suitable in terms of text-to-the-left-of-position
+- might also want to include any `'quoted-ident` already occurring somewhere in this source file (since one is often slinging them around repeatedly)
+  - of course, like all other completions, only if suitable in terms of the current typing context (text to the left of position)

 **On "dot completions":** since this is pertinent only in certain scopes such as `using` or `{...}` and only one level deep AFAICT:
 - all the valid "dot completions" (field or method names, ie right-hand-side operands) should be already "statically" known for any given left-hand-side operand